amusi/awesome-object-detection/README.md

 [TOC]

 This is a list of awesome articles about object detection.
+If you want to read the paper according to time, you can refer to [Date](Date.md).

 - R-CNN
 - Fast R-CNN